New Jersey Criminal Defense Attorneys

 On This Page

-Experienced Lawyers for Complex Criminal Cases
+Experienced Defense Attorneys for Complex Criminal Cases

 It’s not about the years; it’s about the mileage.

-We’ll help dismiss your charges by conducting our own thorough investigation that disrupts the prosecution’s case.
+We’ll help dismiss your criminal charges by conducting our own thorough investigation that disrupts the prosecution’s case.
 These investigations uncover compelling evidence, including witness testimony that contradicts the prosecution’s version of events.

-As former prosecutors, we know what’s needed to convict you and understand your rights.
+As former prosecutors, we know what’s needed to convict you and we also understand your rights.
 With this mindset, we protect you from unlawfully obtained evidence, file motions to dismiss indictments, and skillfully influence the court’s decision in your favor.

 Reviews • David